bartdorlandt/dreamnetworking/dream/docs/blog/posts/unstatic_form.md

 ---
+# draft: true
 date:
   created: 2025-01-06
   # updated: 2025-01-06
-# draft: true
+description: Today I ran into a service that allows you to create a contact form without having to write a bunch of code.
+Making it really easy to incorporate it in your mkdocs website.
 categories:
   - Services
 tags:
   - services
   - un-static
 # slug: ny-eve
-# linkedin information
-og:title: Contact form made simple og:description: Today I ran into a service that allows you to create a contact form without having to write a bunch of code.
-Making it really easy to incorporate it in your mkdocs website.

 ---

 # Contact form made simple